top of page

 BH-Harbor-House-37.JPG

-Amy Smith, Farmer, the Harbor House Inn
+Amy Smith, Farm Manager, The Harbor House Inn

 Amy Smith fondly remembers the arresting aroma of strawberries and grapes bubbling away on her grandparents’ stove, thickening and concentrating as the just-picked fruit from their 60-acre Rhode Island farm transformed into the most ambrosial jam and jelly.